henrietta-k/adapt-learning-wiki/Core-modules.md

 * Remove all currently active views.
 * Show a loading status.
 * Set contentObjects to visited.
-* Set Adapt.location object to the current "_id" being passed in.
-Add a class to the "#wrapper" element based upon location.
+* Set Adapt.location object to the current `_id` being passed in.
+Add a class to the `#wrapper` element based upon location.
-* Search through the contentObjects collection and find the model with that "_id".
+* Search through the contentObjects collection and find the model with that `_id`.
 Then render either a menu or a page.

-The ``navigateToPreviousRoute`` method mimics the back button of the browser whilst keeping the user within an Adapt course.
+The `navigateToPreviousRoute` method mimics the back button of the browser whilst keeping the user within an Adapt course.
 This is the default way Adapt routes but can be overwritten like this:

 ```js
 // Using locked attributes a plugin can change the default navigation